 - The landlord must serve adult tenants with a "Notice to Leave the Premises".
 Notices can be obtained from a legal publishing company or in the Forms section of this website.
 After the time stated in the notice has passed and the tenants have not vacated the premises, then

-- An original complaint along with the "Notice to Leave the Premises" that was served on tenants must be filed with adequate copies to serve on all tenants.
+- An original complaint along with the "Notice to Leave the Premises" that was served on tenants and a copy of the written lease between the parties, if one exists, must be filed with adequate copies to serve on all tenants.
 The first hearing date will be set the day the case is filed with the court.
 This initial hearing is for the "First Cause of Action" in the case.

 - Eviction hearings are at 1:00 P.M. on Monday, Tuesday, and Thursday.